odoo/owl/doc/tools/devtools_guide.md

 While the props and the env are already present on the actual instance of the component and are pretty explicit by themselves, the observed state value is a bit more complicated to grasp.

-The observed state is actually information about which variables are observed by the component which will trigger a rerender of the component when it is modified.
-The keys represent which part of the variable is actually observed and the target is the actual variable.
-For simplicity, the properties that are not observed by the component are greyed out while the others are in bold.
-This means that editing bold ones will trigger a rerender while the greyed out ones will not.
+The observed state is actually information about which variables are being observed by the component: when any property of a reactive object is being read by the component, the component will subscribe to this property which means it will listen to any change that can occur on the property and render when such a change occurs.
+This can be visualized easily within the devtools inside of the observed state section: observed properties of the reactive object(s) are displayed in bold while the others are greyed out.
+Do keep in mind that a greyed out property in the observed state of one component may be observed by another and the other way around is also possible.
+Here is an example for some user Field component:

 <img src="screenshots/states.png"/>

-In the given example, we have two keys/target pairs for two different variables.
-The first one indicates that adding or removing an element to the array will trigger a rerender since the length will have changed.
-Replacing the element at index 0, 1 or 2 will also have the same effect as implied by the keys.
-It doesn't mean that editing the properties of element at index 0, 1 or 2 will rerender the component though.
-It may be the case for some but this will be described in another keys/target pair.
-The second keys/target pair is actually the element at index 0 of the first pair.
-It only has id in the keys meaning that only the id property will actually trigger a rerender the component when modified.
-Be aware however that the other properties may be in the observed state of another component like a child one in this case.
-A greyed out property only implies it is not reactive for the selected component and not for the others.

-The navigation inside the properties is also similar to the one in console variables: properties have their prototype displayed and getters will get their value when clicked on (...).
+Navigation inside the properties is also similar to the one in console variables: properties have their prototype displayed and getters will get their value when clicked on (...).
 It is also possible to send any property to the console using the right-click context menu on it and functions can be inspected in the sources tab as well.